 Canada — Driving Across The Border

-“Unexpected expenses are not the only difficult things we have to do to travel internationally these days,” comments Colburn.
+“Unexpected expenses are not the only difficult things we have to do to travel internationally these days,” comments Colborn.
 She says “the more challenging issues are delays and cancellations in international flights and the risks of public conveyances.”
-Colburn says she and her husband prefer to use land borders.
+Colborn says she and her husband prefer to use land borders.
 The couple looks forward to the re-opening of the southern border as they usually winter in Mexico.

 International housesitter, author, and travel writer Kelly Hayes-Raitt arrived in Malta for a gig after a “harrowing” two months of trying to get her COVID certificate corrected.
 You see, Hayes-Raitt has been hunkered down in Scotland during the pandemic.
 Earlier this year, the American was able to register with the UK’s National Health Service (NHS) “in order to get both my ‘jabs,’ as the Brits say,” she quips.
 “However, my first inoculation was accidentally noted as my second, so it appeared on my certificate that I’d received only a second jab,” says Hayes-Raitt.
 After eight weeks of navigating bureaucratic red tape, the housesitter was finally able to arrive in Malta on the final day of September.